thomasfady/Synology_SA_20_25/README.md

 ## Summary

-The first vulnerability describe in the report is a Stored XSS exploiting multiple output pages.
+The first vulnerability described in the report is a Stored XSS exploiting multiple output pages.
 If an attacker exploits this vulnerably, the session of the admin user can be used to execute an action on the router like changing the admin password and activating the SSH service to take control of the router.

 The second vulnerability is an SQLite Injection leading to arbitrary SQLite editing on the system.
-An attacker can for example modify the fbsharing.db database to expose internals directories and download all files accessible through the File Station.
+An attacker can for example modify the fbsharing.db database to expose internals directories and download all accessible files through the File Station.

 ## Multiple Stored XSS

 ### Explanation

 The XSS occurs when a user sends a request to access a website blocked by SafeAccess.
 The domain is reflected on the activity log and reports of SafeAccess.
-If the admin user goes on one of these vulnerable pages, the attacker can use JavaScript to use SRM API and modify the administrator password.
+If the admin user visits one of these vulnerable pages, the attacker can use JavaScript to use SRM API and modify the administrator password.
 Then, the attacker can enable SSH and get remote access to the router as root.

 The exploit requires: